dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Matt:**
-I'm I'm pragmatic to maybe a
+I'm pragmatic to maybe a
-level where I'm just boring I already knew that right so so yeah I've got to remember I've gone through so I used to be like that to Carlo when I had hope in life but yeah but keep in mind that late
+level where I'm just boring I already knew that right so I've got to remember I've gone through so I used to be like that to Carlo when I had hope in life but keep in mind that late
 2013 through 2015 I lived through the most insane hype cycle I've ever seen in my life when it came to drones you put